Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 [Decentralized identifiers](https://w3c.github.io/did-core/) are a resolvable identifier to a set of statements about the [did subject](https://w3c.github.io/did-core/#dfn-did-subjects) including a set of cryptographic material (e.g public keys).
 Using this cryptographic material, a [decentralized identifier](https://w3c.github.io/did-core/) can be used as an authenticatable identifier in a credential, rather than using a public key directly.

-An IW submitting a signed Claim Set Request can request, that the resulting claim set be bound to the IW through the usage of [decentralized identifiers](https://w3c.github.io/did-core/) by using the `did` field.
+An IdA submitting a signed Claim Set Request can request, that the resulting claim set be bound to the IdA through the usage of [decentralized identifiers](https://w3c.github.io/did-core/) by using the `did` field.

-An IW prior to submitting a claim set request SHOULD validate that the IA supports the resolution of decentralized identifiers by retrieving their openid-configuration metadata to check if an attribute of `dids_supported` has a value of `true`.
+An IdA prior to submitting a claim set request SHOULD validate that the IA supports the resolution of decentralized identifiers by retrieving their openid-configuration metadata to check if an attribute of `dids_supported` has a value of `true`.

-The IW SHOULD also validate that the IA supports the [did method](https://w3c-ccg.github.io/did-method-registry/) to be used in the request by retrieving their openid-configuration metadata to check if an attribute of `did_methods_supported` contains the required did method.
+The IdA SHOULD also validate that the IA supports the [did method](https://w3c-ccg.github.io/did-method-registry/) to be used in the request by retrieving their openid-configuration metadata to check if an attribute of `did_methods_supported` contains the required did method.

 An IA processing a claim set request featuring a [decentralized identifier](https://w3c.github.io/did-core/) MUST follow the following additional steps to validate the request.